Download

 Note that rating responses will send your data related to that response to Zed's servers.
 See AI Improvement and Privacy and Security for more information about Zed's approach to AI improvement, privacy, and security.
 If you don't want data persisted on Zed's servers, don't rate.
 We will not collect data for improving our Agentic offering without you explicitly rating responses.

-The best way you can help influence the next change to Zed's system prompt and tools is by rating the LLM's response via the thumbs up/down buttons at the end of every response.
+To help improve Zed's system prompt and tools, rate responses with the thumbs up/down controls at the end of each response.
 In case of a thumbs down, a new text area will show up where you can add more specifics about what happened.

 You can provide feedback on the thread at any point after the agent responds, and multiple times within the same thread.